 Panel decisions would be determined by a simple majority.
 Alternatively, this could be included in the category of procedures that the IRP Panel itself should be empowered to set.

-The CCWG-Accountability recommends that IRP decisions be precedential, meaning that panelists should consider and may rely on prior decisions.
+The CCWG-Accountability recommends that IRP decisions be precedential, meaning that IRP Panelists shall consider and give precedential effect to prior IRP decisions.
 By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
 It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the Decisional Panel in particular cases.

-The CCWG-Accountability intends that if the panel determines that an action or inaction by the Board or staff is in violation of the Articles or Bylaws, that decision is binding and the Board and staff shall be directed to take appropriate action to remedy the breach.
+The CCWG-Accountability intends that if the panel determines that an action or inaction by the Board or staff is in violation of the Articles of Incorporation or Bylaws, that decision is binding and the Board and staff shall be directed to take appropriate action to remedy the breach.
 However, the Panel shall not replace the Board’s fiduciary judgment with its own judgment.

 It is intended that judgments of a Decisional Panel or the Standing Panel would be enforceable in the court of the United States and other countries that accept international arbitration results.